 All of the previous day, Saché had waited and wondered.
 Sabé and Eirtaé and Rabé seemed so convinced the Trade Federation would not go so far as to invade.
-Yané did not dare make a prediction.
+Yané wouldn't make a prediction, at least not out loud.
 Saché had spent most of her hours with the last, perfecting her aim with her laser pistol, and had not had time to talk to the other eight.
 But she could very well be the only one who expected the invasion the following dawn.
 What the Queen had expected, she dared not guess.

 With reports of the droid attacks making their way through the palace, Saché and Yané came together in their chambers and continued working with their pistols, and waited for the Queen to summon them.
-They didn’t talk, except when Yané corrected Saché in the exact positioning of her fingers.
+They didn’t talk, except when Yané corrected Saché in the exact way she positioned her weapon.
 Saché didn’t ask Yané what she was thinking.
 She knew only what she was thinking.
 Each time she blasted the target, she imagined she was blasting a battle droid.
 Any that dared threaten the Queen would be fried into a mess of metal as ugly as its owners, she would be sure of that.

 A knock at the door, and Saché and Yané holstered their pistols.
 Saché went to answer.

 It was Rabé.
 “Have we been called for?”
 Saché asked her.